Adaptive analysis-aware defeaturing: the case of Neumann boundary conditions: Introduction

 However, dealing with very complex geometries remains challenging, and even the most recent and most efficient methods may come at a prohibitive cost.
 The only geometric description of complex domains may already require a very large number of degrees of freedom, but not all of them are necessary to perform an accurate analysis.
 This is where analysis-aware defeaturing handily comes into play: if one is able to determine the geometrical features of a complex geometry that have the least influence on the accuracy of the PDE solution at hand, then one can simplify the geometric description of the domain by defeaturing, leading to an easier, cheaper, and still accurate analysis.
 By doing so, the meshing step is also simplified, as it is otherwise often unfeasible.
 Moreover, adding and removing geometrical features to a design in order to meet engineering requirements is a typical process in simulation-based design for manufacturing.
 It is thus important to consider the impact of such geometrical changes during the analysis phase of the problem.

 Defeaturing has been approached first and foremost using subjective \textit{a priori} criteria relying on the expertise of engineers, on geometrical considerations, or on some knowledge about the mechanical problem at hand (laws of conservation, constitutive equations, etc.), see \cite{surveymodelsimpl, fineremondinileon2000, foucault2004mechanical}.
 However, the need of \textit{a posteriori} estimators soon appeared to be essential for the automation of simulation-based design processes in order to evaluate the error induced by defeaturing, as they only use the results of the analysis in the defeatured geometry.
 Therefore, many different \textit{a posteriori} criteria can be found in the literature: the interested reader is referred to \cite{ferrandesgiannini2009,tsa1,tsa2,gopalakrishnan2007formal,gopalakrishnansuresh2008,turevsky2009efficient,TANG2013413,ligaomartin2011,ligao2011,ligaozhang2012,ligaomartin2013}.
 Nevertheless, very few of those works come with a sound theoretical theory, and most of them rely on some heuristics.
-It is worth noting that very close works include the study of heterogeneous and perforated material \cite{odenvemaganti2000,vegamanti2004,carstensensauter2004}, and the study of the error induced by boundary approximation in numerical methods \cite{repinsautersmolianski,dorfler1998adaptive}.
+A noteworthy early defeaturing and coarsening approach, known as composite finite elements, was devised by Hackbusch and Sauter in \cite{hackbusch1997composite,hackbusch1997composite2}.
+This method operates under the assumption that defeaturing occurs primarily due to the inherent limitations of the mesh in accurately representing geometric features.
+Very close works include the study of heterogeneous and perforated material \cite{odenvemaganti2000,vegamanti2004,carstensensauter2004}, and the study of the error induced by boundary approximation in numerical methods \cite{repinsautersmolianski,dorfler1998adaptive}.
+However and in contrast, our approach aims to address defeaturing as a distinct process, independent of any discretization technique.
+By doing so, we are able to separate the error contributions coming from defeaturing and from the numerical approximation error.

 The present work strongly relies on the previous paper \cite{paper1defeaturing} by the authors, where a precise mathematical framework for analysis-aware defeaturing is introduced in the context of Poisson's equation.
 In that paper, an efficient and reliable \textit{a posteriori} estimator of the defeaturing error in energy norm is derived, based on the variational formulations of the exact and defeatured problems.
 It has then been generalized in \cite{paper3multifeature} to geometries with multiple features, in the context of linear elasticity and Stokes equations.